QuantEcon/lecture-source-jl/rst_files/opt_tax_recur.rst

     u(c,n) = \log(c) + 0.69 \log(1-n)

-We will create a new type `LogUtility` to represent this utility function
+We will write a new constructor `LogUtility` to represent this utility function

 .. code-block:: julia